 We are the sexual, “flowers and fruit” of the first chordate that gave rise to other vertebrates and us.
 Once there was a sessile radially symmetrical mollusk-like creature.
 It, like the cephalopods, began to become bilateral.
 Its alternate generation has a small spinal chord and looks lots like a fish.
 Eventually the “fish” generation became dominant (probably when waters dried up and the swimmers needed to move from puddle to puddle to survive.
 Eventually they found an estuary, before setting [becoming sessile] in an acceptable environment).

 So what made me think that when death strikes a conscious brain, then some changes that were part of the brain’s experience might diffuse into some virtual world of The Incoming (incoming snippets of experience forever in the universal potential).
 The Incoming potential from one person’s life may be received by the minds of other living beings?
-This is somewhat what happens when the mechanical language between two immiscible fluids breaks down, allowing the molecules that once caused a tension at the interface between two fluids to, also, break down, ending up with one fluid diffusing into the other.
+This is somewhat what happens when the mechanical language between two immiscible fluids breaks down, allowing the molecules that once caused a tension at the interface between the fluids to, also, break down, ending up with one fluid diffusing into the other.

 So, I thought that might be what happens to the virtual experiences of a person once they die.
 The incoming snippets of experience will not have much duration as themselves but when received and processed by a living brain, they will further the duration of another self-referential consciousness.

 The next postings will look at how a brain might process The Incoming, both continuously and discontinuously (as the polar ends of a behavioral range).
-The goal is to understand the motive forces of conscious organization, both top down and bottom up.
+The goal is to understand the potential motive forces of conscious organization, both top down and bottom up.